artsiomkorzun/1brc-walkthrough/Walkthrough.md

 ### 11 - SWAR Station
 Here the real magic comes.
 Our code parses a station byte by byte.
-But applying bit tricks, it is possible to read 8 bytes at once to find ';' separator.
+By applying bit tricks, it is possible to read 8 bytes at once to find ';' separator.
 It is worth mentioning that most CPUs where we run our applications happen to be little-endian.
-Which means the bytes are inverted when we read 8 bytes from memory into a register.
+This means the bytes are inverted when we read 8 bytes from memory into a register.
 Example: `abcdefgh -> hgfedcba`.
 All bit tricks working with 8-byte words should account for that.

 ```java